Left Continue shopping

 Is Mutinus bambusinus the same as the "headless stinkhorn"?

-Informally, yes — the name "headless stinkhorn" is applied to Mutinus bambusinus in some regional accounts, particularly in India.
-However, the name is not standardized globally and is also applied to the closely related Mutinus elegans and to Mutinus species as a group.
-For scientific and search purposes, Mutinus bambusinus itself is the primary identifier.
+Informally, yes.
+"Headless stinkhorn" gets used for Mutinus bambusinus in some regional accounts, especially in India.
+The catch is that the name isn't standardized anywhere, and people also hang it on the closely related Mutinus elegans and on Mutinus as a whole group.
+For anything scientific, or for searching, the name Mutinus bambusinus itself is what to use.

 Is Mutinus bambusinus dangerous to handle?